Generation of momentum transport in weakly turbulent $\beta$-plane magnetohydrodynamics: Conclusions and discussion

 \section{Conclusions and discussion}

-We have studied the stationary spectra of a simple model of the solar tachocline, $\beta$-plane MHD turbulence, with a strong mean field in the plane.
-Our simulation results show three distinct regimes: an Alfv\'enic regime at small $\beta$, a Rossby regime at large $\beta$, and a transitional regime near $\beta\simeq b_0 k_f^2$.
-The transitional regime is characterized by the breakdown of equipartition between the (turbulent) kinetic and magnetic energies, and thus the breakdown of Alfv\'enization.
-Moreover, the the cross-helicity peaks in this regime, suggesting it plays a role in transition.
-A third interesting feature of this regime, which we did not attempt to study in detail in this work, is the appearance of ``near-zonal'' flows with a characteristic parallel wavelength equal to the system size.
+We have studied a simple, popular model of the solar tachocline --- $\beta$-plane MHD turbulence --- with a strong mean field in the plane, and examined in particular the critical question of momentum transport.
+Our simulations show three distinct regimes: an Alfv\'enic regime at small $\beta$, a Rossby regime at large $\beta$ with robust zonal flows, and a transitional regime near $\beta\simeq b_0 k_f^2$.
+The transitional regime is characterized by a substantial global cross-helicity and a breakdown of equipartition between the (turbulent) kinetic and magnetic energies, and thus the breakdown of Alfv\'enization.
+As observed in \cite{tobias2007}, by Alfv\'enizing the turbulence, the magnetic field can prevent the turbulence from acting as a negative viscosity, thus avoiding the issue raised by Gough and McIntyre.
+However, it is import to note that whether this is the case depends sensitively on the magnitude of $\beta$ and in particular the comparison between $\ell_{\rm MR}$ and typical scales of the turbulence.

-We have shown that, in this system, the total turbulent cross-helicity builds up to a predictable level.
-We used a simple but robust analytic argument based on Zel'dovich's theorem.
-Moreover, we have shown, using weak turbulence theory, that the time-averaged cross-helicity spectrum is entirely equivalent to the time-averaged Maxwell-Reynolds stress differential.
-Thus, momentum transport, as well as the energy partition, is set by the cross-helicity.
-This latter result makes clear the role of cross-helicity in transition: the growth of the cross-helicity is directly linked to the breakdown of Alfv\'enization and the generation of momentum transport.
-Combining these two results yields an elementary estimate for the energy differential $\langle \tilde v^2 \rangle - \langle \tilde b^2 \rangle \sim \left(\frac{k_{\rm MR}}{k_0}\right)^4 \langle \tilde b^2 \rangle, $ whence $\langle \tilde b^2 \rangle \sim \langle \tilde v^2 \rangle/(1+ k_{\rm MR}^4/k_0^4)$, where $k_0$ is a characteristic scale associated with the turbulence.
-A crude estimate is $k_0 \simeq k_f$.
+We quantified these results with careful analytical calculations.
+We showed shown that, in this system, the total turbulent cross-helicity builds up to a predictable level, using a simple but robust analytic argument based on Zel'dovich's theorem.
+Moreover, we derived an equality relating the time-averaged cross-helicity spectrum and the time-averaged Maxwell-Reynolds stress differential, as a fairly generic consequence of separation between linear and nonlinear timescales (this cross-spectral identity should have an analog in any weakly turbulent system with multiple interacting modes).
+As a result, for weak turbulence, momentum transport is set by the cross-helicity, and the time-averaged turbulent resistivity vanishes.
+Coupling this cross-spectral identity with a careful weak turbulence closure calculation, we computed the $\beta$ scaling of the momentum transport (as measured by the real part of the Els\"asser alignment spectrum) and related quantities.
+This calculation quantifies the transition away from Alfv\'enic turbulence as the differential rotation intensifies.

-The relationship between the spectra also implies that the turbulence must be primarily magnetic on small lengthscales and kinetic on large lengthscales, with the critical lengthscale separating these regimes being the magnetic Rhines scale.
-Ultimately, this is all a consequence of the fact that, in weak turbulence, the cross-correlator between the eigenmodes of the system must oscillate on a (fast) linear timescale.
-Another corollary of this fact is the vanishing of the time-averaged turbulent resistivity (in weak turbulence).